davidenunes/mkgendocs/README.md

 ideal to combine with [mkdocs](https://www.mkdocs.org/).

 Contrary to other packages, this does not use the `inspect` package to access signatures and docstrings.
-Instead, it uses python Abstract Syntax Trees (AST) to get this from the source files without executing the code -through the `ast` package.
-It also makes use of `astor` (AST observe/rewrite) to convert function or class signatures back to source code strings.
+Instead, it makes use of python Abstract Syntax Trees (AST) to get this information from the source files without executing the code -through the `ast` package.
+It also makes use of `astor` (AST observe/rewrite) to convert function or class signatures from AST nodes back to source code strings.

 ## Installation
 Install mkgendocs from [PyPI](https://pypi.org/project/mkgendocs/)